© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Heavy Anti-aircraft battery 520m east of Holes Mouth is a scheduled monument protected by Historic England under reference 1021291.
 View the official record →

-Heavy Anti-aircraft battery 520m east of Holes Mouth is a Second World War coastal defence installation located in Gloucestershire.
+Heavy Anti-aircraft Battery 520m east of Holes Mouth is a Second World War defensive installation located in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021291.

 Heavy Anti-aircraft battery 520m east of Holes Mouth is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021291.